WP3 Market recognition as a hybrid device

 Development of certification procedures

 The classification rules relevant to the P80 device were established by Lloyds Register during an initial screening study.
-A desktop screening of the available industry standards in the market place was then performed and together with the report made by Lloyds Register (LR), a Regulatory Matrix has been developed.
-LR has been tasked with further development of the regulatory framework and certifying procedures in the months ahead, as a four stage process.
-Work is essentially following the progress of WP5 and as this has just been ramped up the activity in this task is expected to pick up speed in the next period.
+A desktop screening of the available industry standards in the market place was then performed and together with the report made by Lloyds Register, a Regulatory Matrix was developed.
+Lloyds Register has been tasked with further development of the regulatory framework and certifying procedures as a four stage process.
+This work is following the progress of the commercial scale specifications.

 The P80 device is designed to provide competitive electricity in high wind, high wave and deeper waters.
 In the long term, the device can be deployed across the world, anywhere where there are waters over 45 m water depth, with medium to high wave and wind power.
 In the initial years, the first devices will be deployed in the most suitable countries, according to the resource, current grid, current political push and tariffs.